lord-saumagen/DataObjectExtension/README.md

 2) Deciding if a data object has changed.
 3) Copying data from one object to another.

-The following paragraph will tell how to deal with this task by using the 'DataObjectExtension'.
+The following paragraphs will tell you how to deal with this tasks by using the 'DataObjectExtension'.

 ## Usage